 On 1 April 2019, The Energy Efficiency (Private Rented Property)(England and Wales)(Amendment) Regulations 2019 (the 2019 Amendment Regulations) come into force.

-Up to 1 April 2019, landlords of domestic properties do not have to spend anything on energy efficiency improvements.
-The MEES Regulations are drafted to enable the landlord of a sub-standard domestic property to lawfully let that property if all relevant energy efficiency improvements have been undertaken, or if there are none that could be made.
-Works only come within the definition of relevant energy efficiency improvement if they can be wholly financed at no cost to the landlord.
-This exemption is commonly referred to as the 'no cost' exemption.
+Up to 1 April 2019, landlords of domestic properties did not have to spend anything on energy efficiency improvements.
+The MEES Regulations were drafted to enable the landlord of a sub-standard domestic property to lawfully let that property if all relevant energy efficiency improvements had been undertaken, or if there were none that could be made.
+Works only came within the definition of relevant energy efficiency improvement if they could be wholly financed at no cost to the landlord.
+This exemption was commonly referred to as the 'no cost' exemption.

 The 2019 Amendment Regulations introduce a 'cost cap' of £3,500.

-From 1 April 2019, where improvements cannot be wholly financed by third party funding, a landlord will only be able to lawfully let a domestic property with an EPC rating of below E (known as a sub-standard property) if it has spent up to £3,500 on carrying out improvement works.
+Since 1 April 2019, where improvements cannot be wholly financed by third party funding, a landlord has only been able to lawfully let a domestic property with an EPC rating of below E (known as a sub-standard property) if it has spent up to £3,500 on carrying out improvement works.

 The 2019 Amendment Regulations provide that the following will be deducted from the £3,500 cost cap: